moraes/tipfy/buildout/README.txt

 Quick Installation
 ==================

-Here are some quick notes to get started.
-If you have problems, follow the detailed installation instructions.
+Here are some quick notes to get started with tipfy.
+If you have problems, follow the "Detailed Installation" instructions below.

 1. Access the buildout directory and call the bootstrap script using your